glowkeeper/glowkeeper.github.io/src/content/writing/books/on-slender-strings/appendix/childhood_incidence_rates.md

-# Childhood Incidence Rates
+# Childhood Incidence Rates: Then and Now

-The table below shows data from 1996–2005 detailing the incidence rates, in Great Britain, of low-grade gliomas per million population of children aged 0 - 14.
-Astrocytomas are very rare; during 1996 - 2005, just over 1 in 55,000 2-year-old children contracted the disease.
-Overall, just 226.4 children per million of age 0 - 14 would be diagnosed with an Astrocytoma during that same period, which is about 1 in 4417 children, or just 0.02%.
+## The Historical Table

+The table below appeared in the original edition and covers Great Britain from 1996 to 2005.
+It lists age-specific rates for astrocytoma diagnoses among children aged 0–14.

 | Age at Diagnosis | Incidence per Million |
 | ---------------- | --------------------- |